 While explaining blues as modal mixture is an ingenious solution, this rationale is predicated on the underlying expectation that major and minor are inviolably distinct entities.
 However, “I’m Bad Like Jesse James” defies analysis in this way.
 Which tonality is the “native” one here, major or minor?
 Which tonality is being imported in?
 Hooker treats major and minor as interchangeable.
 Blues is not in violation of or an exception to the Western tonal system; rather, it gratifies an alternative set of harmonic expectations.
 Our ears have been conditioned by the blues to hear the breakdown of the major/minor binary as unremarkable.
 That is why a pop song like Janet Jackson’s “What Have You Done For Me Lately” (1986) can freely mix major and minor without putting off mainstream listeners.
 In the chorus, the line “What have you done for me lately” is minor, and “ooo-ooo-ooo-oooh yeah” is major.
 Neither sounds like it is “borrowed” from a parallel modality; they sound like they belong together within blues harmony.

 If the blues scale is a disputed term, the “blue note” is even more so.
-We must distinguish between blues scale notes (♭3^, ♯4^, and ♭7^) and blue notes (microtonal pitches that lie between the piano keys.)
-As mentioned above, theorists and practitioners alike frequently and incorrectly refer to ♭3^ and ♭7^ (and sometimes ♯4^) as blue notes.
+We must distinguish blues scale notes (♭3^, ♯4^, and ♭7^) from blue notes (microtonal pitches that lie between the piano keys.)
+As mentioned above, theorists and practitioners alike frequently refer to ♭3^ and ♭7^ (and sometimes ♯4^) as blue notes.
 Quite a few theorists use the term “blue notes” both for microtonal and piano-key notes.
 For example, Turek and McCarthy (2013) define blue notes both as the equal-tempered ♭3^ and ♭7^, and, later, as “pitches, most notably the third and seventh scale degrees, slightly flatter than their equal-tempered counterparts” (593).
 Stoia (2013) is one of several theorists who describe the “blue third” both as being minor, and as lying between minor and major.
 These contradictory usages are needlessly confusing.
-We can avoid confusion by reserving the term “blue note” exclusively for microtonal pitches.
+We can impose some clarity by reserving the term “blue note” exclusively for microtonal pitches.

 While the blues scale is consonant within the context of blues tonality, the blue notes do create the feeling of tension and instability that we usually ascribe to dissonance: “So close is the parallel that it is not misleading to use the term ‘melodic dissonance’” (van der Merwe 1992, 120).
 Blues musicians treat pitches “as mobile, unstable units instead of treating them as discrete points in a scale” (Tallmadge 1984, 155).
 Should we consider blue notes to be stable units, of equal significance to the blues scale itself?
 Or are they best thought of as embellishments, the consequences of blues musicians’ pitch play?